glalonde/spout/README.md

 # Spout Web version

-Live streaming some of the programming ony my youtube channel: [https://www.youtube.com/watch?v=OZZ5brzOenM](https://www.youtube.com/watch?v=OZZ5brzOenM)
+Live streaming some of the programming ony my youtube channel: [https://youtu.be/QauR0n0V48M](https://youtu.be/QauR0n0V48M)

+Legacy version is in branch `legacy_wgpu`.
+It's actually in a more complete state, but is based on older libraries.
+I'm in the process of getting back to the same functionality now.

 ## Web Dev Notes